learning-layers/TagRec/README.md

 ## References
 * D. Kowald, P. Seitinger, C. Trattner, and T. Ley.: [Forgetting the Words but Remembering the Meaning: Modeling Forgetting in a Verbal and Semantic Tag Recommender](http://arxiv.org/pdf/1402.0728v2.pdf), 2014a. (under review)
 * D. Kowald, P. Seitlinger, C. Trattner, and T. Ley.
 [Long Time No See: The Probability of Reusing Tags as a Function of Frequency and Recency](http://delivery.acm.org/10.1145/2580000/2576934/p463-kowald.pdf).
 In Proceedings of the 23rd international conference on World Wide Web, WWW '14, Seoul, Korea, 2014b.
 ACM.
+* D. Kowald, E. Lacic, and C. Trattner.
+Tagrec: Towards a standardized tag recommender benchmarking framework.
+In Proceedings of the 25th ACM Conference on Hypertext and Social Media, HT'14, New York, NY, USA, 2014c.
+ACM.
+* E. Lacic, D. Kowald, P. Seitlinger, C. Trattner, and D. Parra.
+Recommending Items in Social Tagging Systems Using Tag and Time Information.
+In Proceedings of the 25th ACM Conference on Hypertext and Social Media, HT'14, New York, NY, USA, 2014.
+ACM.
 * P. Seitinger, D. Kowald, C. Trattner, and T. Ley.: [Recommending Tags with a Model of Human Categorization](http://www.christophtrattner.info/pubs/cikm2013.pdf).
 In The ACM International Conference on Information and Knowledge Management (CIKM 2013), ACM, New York, NY, USA, 2013.
 * A. Hotho, R. Jäschke, C. Schmitz, and G. Stumme.
 Information retrieval in folksonomies: Search and ranking.
 In The semantic web: research and applications, pages 411–426.
 Springer, 2006.
 * L. Zhang, J. Tang, and M. Zhang.
 Integrating temporal usage pattern into personalized tag prediction.
 In Web Technologies and Applications, pages 354–365.
 Springer, 2012.